havyy2728/insurance_claim/README.md

 # Power BI reports collection
-This is the collection of my Power BI reports that I have worked on since 2021.
+This is the collection of my Power BI reports that I have worked on.